How Long Does It Take to Acclimate Hardwood Flooring?

 According to the National Wood Flooring Association (NWFA), wood floor acclimation is “the process of adjusting (conditioning) the moisture content of wood flooring to the environment in which it is expected to perform”.

 It is a fact that wood flooring will always perform best when the environment is controlled and remains within a relative humidity range of 30-50%.
-Temperature should also be controlled within a range of 60-80 degrees Fahrenheit.
+The temperature should also be controlled within a range of 60-80 degrees Fahrenheit.

 Job Site Preparation before Wood Flooring Acclimation